razorpro9991/AirBnB_clone/README.md

 ## Usage:

-Detailed instructions on using the application, both as a user and as a host, can be found in the [User Guide](docs/user_guide.md).
+For detailed instructions on using the application, both as a user and as a host, can be found in the [User Guide](docs/user_guide.md).

 ## Contributing: